Axheladini/WordPress-SPA-WP-RESTful-API-Vue.js-/README.md

 [https://github.com/WP-API/Basic-Auth](https://github.com/WP-API/Basic-Auth)

-<b>3.</b> To speed up the proceess of coding and structuring the APP I have used a read mady Custom Post Typs (CPT) class by <b>jjgrainger</b> for creating the CPT 'Client'.
+<b>3.</b> To speed up the proceess of coding and structuring the APP I have used a ready made Custom Post Typs (CPT) class by <b>jjgrainger</b> for creating the CPT 'Client'.
 I have used composer (it was a point on coding task document delivered by artbees).
 The repo for this class can be found here:

 [https://github.com/jjgrainger/wp-custom-post-type-class](https://github.com/jjgrainger/wp-custom-post-type-class)